Great experience filming with our animatronic monkey with the real snow monkies in Nagano, Japan with Matt from JDP. Made at John Nolan Studios.

 Shot in Kuala Lumpur this was a Lexus advert called Strobe.

-The idea was to create a Paryuir type performance with 30 performers in LED suits.
-We used DMX to comunicate to the electronics.
+The idea was to create a Parkour type performance with 30 performers in LED suits.
+We used DMX to communicate to the electronics.